cdvelop/devtui/docs/issues/API_WRITERS_SIMPLIFICATION.md

 ## Proposed Solution

-**Replace the entire writer registration system** with a single, simple method `NewWriter(name string, enableTracking bool) io.Writer`.
+**Replace the entire writer registration system** with a single, simple method `NewLogger(name string, enableTracking bool) io.Writer`.

 ### What is `enableTracking`?